the13fools/lets-get-lost/pages/peach season.md

 One suggested explanation for this is that the peaches in this corner of the world are actually shadows of even fuller hyper-peaches (in the spirit of [flatland](http://www.math.harvard.edu/~knill/mathmovies/swf/flatland1965.html) or this great hungarian [animated short](anim.mome.hu/en/films/rabbitanddeer/)).
 In our mini, we started along this thought, and arrived a way of building up a 3-ball and 3-sphere (actually a 3-peach and 3-peel) from lower dimentional versions.

 A full reproduction of this exercise will have to come another time.
 On a high level though, what we did was explored the construction of 3-spheres via [Heegaard Splitting](https://en.wikipedia.org/wiki/Heegaard_splitting).
-In particular, the class independently arrived at a similar construction to the one discussed [here](http://www.geocities.ws/jsfhome/Think4d/Hyprsphr/envsintr.html).
+In particular, the class independently arrived at a similar construction to the one discussed [here](https://glyphobet.net/3-sphere/node2.html#SECTION00021000000000000000) or [here](http://www.geocities.ws/jsfhome/Think4d/Hyprsphr/envsintr.html).

 One thing that I think was unique about the presentation though was that we used a [3d display](http://www.cubetube.org/) to create a perceptual representation of a hypersphere after the class invented a model.
 <img src="{{ site.baseurl }}/public/img/hypersphere.gif" alt="hypersphere, woo!!!">